 24. Acanthocereus tetragonus, Fairy Castle Cactus

 A. tetragonus has a branching growth that is the inspiration for the common name.
 Stems grow from the base of the plant and as they mature, they develop five ribs lined with dots of tiny white spines.
 The varying heights of each stem create an architectural appeal resembling towers of a castle.
-The plant produces large night-blooming white flowers but these are rarely seen in an ornamentally grown species.
+The Fairy Castle Cactus produces large night-blooming white flowers but these are rarely seen in an ornamentally grown species.

 25. Stenocactus multicostatus, Brain Cactus

 A distinct cactus that certainly serves as a talking piece indoors, S. multicostatus is worth growing.
 This small round cactus is made of multiple wavy ribs that resemble the wrinkles of a brain.
 Some also say that it looks like a piped icing on a cake.
 Hard pointed spines are alternately arranged on each rib in spring, some are lucky to have showy pink or purple flowers growing on top of the plant.